jesperancinha/good-story/LogBook.md

 <ins>2022/05/23</ins>

-Without the default dispatchers, we can actually get up to 64 dispatchers apparently:
+Without the default dispatchers, we can actually get up to 64 dispatchers, apparently.
+It seems that the name is actually the only difference in the end. `ForkJoinPool` for `Java` and `DefaultDispatcher` for `Kotlin`.
 - Java

 ![alt img](./docs/20220523/JavaVisualVM.png)